 - Any scented soaps

 The vagina is a beautiful self-cleaning mechanism.
-It doesn’t need those harsh chemicals which can throw off you pH, or worse, cause a painful infection.
+Harsh chemicals can throw off your vaginal pH, or worse, cause a painful infection.

 Lastly, and very importantly, it may be a cup but it’s not that kind of cup.
 Your menstrual cup does not belong in the dishwasher—it is not dishwasher safe!